ttlew/conversation/dialog-build.md

 ### Simple text response
 {: #simple-text}

-If you want to provide a text response, simply enter the text that you want the bot to display to the user.
+If you want to provide a text response, simply enter the text that you want the service to display to the user.

 ![Shows a node that shows a user ask, "Where are you located" and the dialog response is, "We have no brick and mortar stores!
 But, with an internet connection, you can shop us from anywhere"](images/response-simple.png)

 #### Adding variety
 {: #variety}

-If your users return to your bot frequently, they might be bored to hear the same greetings and responses every time.
-You can add *variations* to your responses so that your bot can respond to the same condition in different ways.
+If your users return to your conversation service frequently, they might be bored to hear the same greetings and responses every time.
+You can add *variations* to your responses so that your conversation can respond to the same condition in different ways.

 <iframe class="embed-responsive-item" id="youtubeplayer" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/nAlIW3YPrAs?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

-In this example, the answer that the bot provides in response to questions about store locations differs from one interaction to the next:
+In this example, the answer that the service provides in response to questions about store locations differs from one interaction to the next:

 ![Shows a node that shows a user ask, "Where are you located" and the dialog has three different responses defined"](images/variety.png)